 18 best essential oils for travel, how to use them, & travel tips!

 Traveling with essential oils is one of our favorite things to do.
+The best essential oils for travel are always in our bags.

 Because travel can be stressful.
 It demands patience and focus, while at the same time tempting us to be let our guard down, feel free, and relax.